-Editor's note: The authorization procedure between PIN client and PEMC should be captured in SA3 scope.

 2. The PEMC authorizes the request, and decides to remove a PIN client from a PIN which indicated by PIN client ID or UE GPSI.
+The authorization procedure is defined in clause 8.10.

 3. The PEMC sends the PIN Management PINE leave from PIN response to PINE to notify that the PIN client is not the member of the PIN anymore.